Legion – Roman war machine

 Legion was an army of conscripts (the Latin term legio means conscription) and professional soldiers that had a strict organizational structure.
 This feature made it into a frightening weapon at the disposal of Ancient Roman generals.
-The structure was truly remarkable at that time as it is today (Modern theories of management rely somewhat on Legion’s organizational structure).
+The structure was truly remarkable at that time as it is today.
 In this article, you will get an insight of the 1st century BC Roman organisational structure.

 Contubernium was the smallest organized unit of soldiers in the Roman legion.
 It consisted of eight legionaries led by a Decanus.
-This unit can be compared to the modern military unit – squad where the Decanus would be a today’s NCO (non-commissioned officer).
+Soldiers of a contubernium shared a tent, and could be rewarded or punished together as a unit.
+Ten contubernia formed a centuria.

 This article gives a rough insight on the ancient Rome’s prime military unit – the legion.
 Legion owes its power and its legacy to the strict structure and high level of discipline, which combined with trained soldiers and skilled generals gave us almost undefeatable Roman war machine.